softworkz/embyuserwiki/Guests.md

 ![](images/server/connect1.png)

 As soon as they accept the invitation, they're ready to start using your server.
-They'll be able to sign in from any Media Browser app, including the [online web app](http://app.emby.media).
+They'll be able to sign in from any Emby app, including the [online web app](http://app.emby.media).

 ## Configuring Guest Accounts